abhitopia/abhitopia.github.com/docs/ML/reasoning_fundamentals.md

 |E| -> |R|

 number of possible arguments can then be |R|^(number of steps of reasoning). ( Connection with group theory?? )

+One can argue that given the amount of relations and entities, any argument can be made with reason.

 Reasoning is then an optimization process to find the **shortest** relation between two (new or primitive) entities.